Mechanism of Action

 Safety & Precautions

-EPA and DHA have a well-documented safety profile, backed by over three decades of daily supplementation research.
-Doses up to 5 g per day are considered safe by European health authorities.
+EPA and DHA have a well-documented safety profile, backed by over three decades of daily supplementation.
+European health authorities consider that a supplemental intake of up to 5 g per day raises no safety concern in adults.
+Exceeding this intake is not advised.

 Scientific Studies